paulFei/learngit/readme.txt

-git is a version control tool
 git is a free software.
 git is changed.
+git is a distributed version control tool.